-- FWC is working with a variety of partners to develop and complete a project to restore and enhance Warm Mineral Springs' downstream run (Sarasota County), considered the most important natural manatee warm-water refuge along Florida's southwest coast.
-This project will improve access and habitat quality for manatees.
-The data collection and survey work began in April 2017 and all modeling and engineering is expected to be completed by the end of 2018. - FWC staff is also working collaboratively with DEP's Division of Recreation and Parks and a variety of other partners to stabilize severely eroding banks along the Blue Spring Run (Volusia County), a high use recreational area and critical manatee warm-water refuge.
-Data collection and survey work began in April 2018 and project construction is anticipated to begin in spring 2019. - In addition to these ongoing projects, FWC staff are coordinating with the U.S. Forest Service and other partners to investigate the need for shoreline stabilization at Silver Glen Springs, a 1st magnitude spring in the St. Johns River (Marion County). - During the 2018 Legislative Session, the Legislature appropriated \$50 million for springs restoration.
-FWC staff coordinated a review of the 2018-19 project proposals received for consideration of this DEP funding and continue to ensure selected projects are incorporated into regional planning and ongoing efforts as projects commence.
+- FWC staff is also working collaboratively with DEP's Division of Recreation and Parks and a variety of other partners to stabilize severely eroding banks along the Blue Spring Run (Volusia County), a high use recreational area and critical manatee warm-water refuge.
+Data collection and survey work began in April 2018 and project construction is anticipated to begin in summer 2020. - In addition to these ongoing projects, FWC staff are coordinating with the U.S. Forest Service and other partners to investigate the need for shoreline stabilization at Silver Glen Springs, a 1st magnitude spring in the St. Johns River (Marion County). - During the 2018 Legislative Session, the Legislature appropriated \$50 million for springs restoration.
+FWC staff coordinated a review of the 2019-20 project proposals received for consideration of this DEP funding and continue to ensure selected projects are incorporated into regional planning and ongoing efforts as projects commence.